 The LGV Theory Test and PCV Theory Test is made up of two parts:

 - Part 1b – a Hazard Perception section.

 Both parts can be taken at different times, but you must pass BOTH parts within 24 months to acquire a pass.

 Part 1a will cost £26 to sit, whereas Part 1b costs £11.

-Preparing for Part 1a of the LGV Theory Test - Multiple Choice
+What happens on the LGV Theory Test - Multiple Choice (Part 1a)?

 Before the Theory Test begins you will be told exactly how it works, and you can also choose to go through a practice session so you know what to expect.
 At the end of this session, the real test will begin.